Bruges to Paris E-Bike & Boat

 - Complimentary welcome drink

-- Tour guide(s) (from 18 guests on, two tour leaders will be provided for two cycling groups)
+- Daily briefings and fully guided cycling tours (from 18 guests on, two tour leaders will be provided for two cycling groups)

 - Canal trip through Ghent